-“Uneven skin texture is commonly a result of excess dead skin cells that build up on the surface of the skin,” cosmetic dermatologist Paul Jarrod Frank, MD, told Byrdie earlier this year.
+“Uneven skin texture is commonly a result of excess dead skin cells that build up on the surface of the skin,” cosmetic dermatologist Paul Jarrod Frank, MD, told Byrdie.
 “This can make areas of the skin feel rough or bumpy to the touch and can also give the skin a dull appearance.”

 Sun damage and exposure to environmental toxins are often the most culpable reasons for uneven texture, which can be pinpointed to symptoms like dry patches and red bumps.
 Furthermore, the thinness of facial skin makes it more likely for signs of aging to appear here before other areas of the body, exacerbating those symptoms even more.
 Given all of this, why is it that skin texture isn’t often considered in our regimens?